The trek continues to

 Today, the San Jacinto Monument—which stands taller than the Washington Monument—overlooks the historic battleground just east of the city, honoring the legendary victory that established Texas as an independent Republic in 1836.
 Plagued by mounting national debt and persistent military threats from Mexico, the Republic of Texas ultimately joined the United States in 1845 in pursuit of economic and military security.

 You can't visit "Space City" without exploring the official visitor center of NASA Johnson Space Center.
-Taking the legendary NASA Tram Tour brings you behind the scenes to see historic Mission Control, astronaut training facilities, and the massive Saturn V rocket housed in George W.S.
+The NASA Tram Tour takes you behind the scenes to see historic Mission Control, astronaut training facilities, and the 36-story tall Saturn V rocket housed in George W.S.
 Abbey Rocket Park.
 You can even walk inside the Space Shuttle Independence replica.

 Located in the heart of downtown, this 12-acre urban park completely transformed the city center when it opened in 2008.
 It serves as Houston's village green, hosting hundreds of free events each year, from outdoor movie screenings and concerts to a winter roller-skating rink.